The ability to accurately analyze your inventory performance can be the difference between business success and business failure.

 (Cost of inventory at the beginning of the year + Cost of inventory at the end of the year) ÷ 2=Average Inventory

-For more guidance on calculating your average inventory and COGS, have a read of this.
+Here is more guidance on calculating your average inventory and COGS.

 You may also want to work our your Average Days To Sell Inventory by using the following formula: